DeepFoldProtein/OTalign/README.md

 <div align="center"> <img src="assets/logo_with_text.png" alt="OTalign Logo" width="400"></div>

 **OTalign** is a new method that applies Optimal Transport (OT) theory to sequence alignment, providing a mathematically principled framework for modeling residue matches and gaps.
-It integrates protein language model embeddings to capture evolutionary and structural context, enabling accurate alignment even for remote homologs in the low-identity (“twilight”) zone.
+It integrates protein language model embeddings, enabling accurate alignment even for remote homologs in the low-identity (“twilight”) zone.

 ## **Key Features**